iammateus/naughty-api/README.md

 # naughty-api

-This API doesn't like to be too much predictable, so it decided to give random http codes to its consumers.
+This API didn't like being predictable, so it decided to return random http codes to its clients.

 ## Requeriments